jeecsh/early-warning-system/README.md

 While the full project was not completed, I have decided to make it available for anyone who might find it useful or would like to build upon it.

-Project Features
+## Features

-Landing Page: Responsive design with smooth animations.
+- **Landing Page**: Responsive design with smooth animations.
-3D Model: Interactive 3D model integrated into the page for enhanced user experience.
+- **3D Model**: Interactive 3D model integrated into the page for enhanced user experience.

-Live Demo
+## Live Demo

-You can view the live demo here: www.ewsfinance.me (Please note that this is an incomplete version and might not reflect the final intended features)
+You can view the live demo here: [ewsfinance.me](https://ewsfinance.me)
+*(Please note that this is an incomplete version and might not reflect the final intended features)*

-How to Contribute
+## How to Contribute
 Feel free to fork the repository, contribute, or use it as a base for your own projects.
 Pull requests are welcome